chainspace/chainspace-prototype/initial-observations.md

 ## Understanding the Code

-There are two parts to Chainspace:
+There are three parts to Chainspace:

-- The Client
+- Python client libraries
-- The verification node
+- Client Service (localhost:5000)

-## The Client
+- Chainspace network of nodes (defaults to 2 shards, with 4 nodes in each)

-## The Verification Node
+## Chainspace network of nodes

 The verification node is built on top of the [BFT-SMaRt](https://github.com/bft-smart/library) library which provides the underlying P2P distributed network and BFT fault tolerance.